Top

 • Burglary of a Habitation: This is considered a more severe offense and involves the unlawful entry into a residence, such as a house or apartment.
 Burglary of a habitation is a felony, and the penalties are more severe.

-It's important to understand that burglary is a crime of intent.
+It is important to understand that burglary is a crime of intent.
 To be charged with burglary, it must be proven that you intended to commit a crime once inside the building or habitation.
-The prosecution will need to establish your criminal intent beyond a reasonable doubt.
+The prosecution must establish criminal intent beyond a reasonable doubt.

 Penalties for Burglary Convictions in Texas